QingyangKong/knowledge-dump/Specifications/Javascript/JS Scope.md

 ```

 ### Problem: Missing block scope in ECMAScript5
-In ECMAScript5, local scopr simply means function scope.
-Variables declared in function is only accessable in function.
-There is a problem that variables defined in blocks are consiered in global scope, and they can be accessable anywhere.
+In ECMAScript5, due to the lack of block scope, variables defined in blocks are consiered in global scope, and they are accessible anywhere.
 eg:
 ```
 for(var i = 0; i < 5; i++){